department-of-veterans-affairs/health-apis-bulk-fhir/README.md

 #### Patient
 - Remove `.address`, `.contact[]`, `.id`, `.identifier[]`, `.photo`, `.telecom`.
 - Remove `.multipleBirthInteger` and populate `.multipleBirthBoolean` if applicable.
-- Synthesized `.name` using generated values.
+- Synthesize `.name` using generated values.
   Only `.name.given`, `.name.family`, and `.name.text` will be populated.
-- Synthesized  `.birthDate`.
+- Synthesize  `.birthDate`.
   Patients that are greater than 90 years old will have their birth date adjusted such that they appear 90.
   For example, if the current year is 2019 and the patient is 92, their birth date will be `1929-01-01T12:34:56Z`
-- Synthesized `.deceasedDateTime`
+- Synthesize `.deceasedDateTime`

 Read more
 - https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html